-Hurricane Hill Trail is a 3.2 mile moderately trafficked out and back trail located near Port Angeles, WA that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until September.
+Hurricane Hill Trail is a 3.2 mile moderately trafficked out and back trail located near Port Angeles, Washington that features a river and is rated as moderate.
+The trail offers a number of activity options and is best used from April until September.

 The trail is located near Port Angeles, WA.
 It begins 1.5 miles beyond the Hurricane Ridge visitor's center at the end of the road.
 The trail is usually snow free from July through September.
 One of the best places in Olympic National Park to see the Olympic marmot.
 Hurricane Ridge Visitor Center has exhibits, orientation movie and restrooms year-round.
 The information desk is staffed in summer and weekends late December to late March.
 Ranger programs are offered late June to September.
 A gift shop with snack bar is open mid May to late September and weekends mid December to late March.
 In winter, the gift shop has snowshoe and ski rentals.
 The Hurricane Ridge Road is open 24 hours a day from mid May into October.
 The rest of the year it opens (weather permitting) primarily on weekends.
 Call 360-565-3131 for a 24-hour road and weather recording.
 Paved trail climbs to a panoramic view of mountains and saltwater.
 The first 0.25 miles is wheelchair accessible with assistance.
 With views of the Olympic Range, Puget Sound, and Vancouver Island, this hike is one to remember.
 Hurricane Hill provides a quick hike out from the Hurricane Ridge Visitors Center to a small summit with 360deg panoramic views of Puget Sound, the Olympic Range, and Vancouver Island.
 As with seemingly any alpine hike, watch out for the rodents.
 The chipmunks and ground squirrels here are bold, climbing onto and into any pack left unattended.
 The other common rodent, the marmot, is also present - though less demanding.
 You can often find them sunning themselves on rocks or packing away grass and plant material for nests and food over the winter.
 Occasionally, you'll run across other wildlife, such as chukkar partridges and deer.